-Directors shall submit requests for documents or information to the board secretary, who shall forward them to the chairman and CEO.
-The list of documents requested by directors constitutes an item on the agenda of the next board meeting and is mentioned in the minutes of such meeting.
+Directors shall submit requests for documents or information to the board secretary, who shall forward them to the chairman of the board of directors or to the CEO, as the case may be, who shall inform each other before deciding on the transmission of the respective documents.
+The list of documents requested by directors shall be submitted to the next board meeting.

-For reasons of confidentiality, the chairman and CEO may feel it is preferable to make the requested documents available to the directors at the head office of the Company.
+For reasons of confidentiality, the chairman of the board of directors may feel it is preferable to make the requested documents available to directors at the head office of the Company.

-Should he feel the information request goes beyond the director's remit, or might create a problem of Conflict of Interest, the chairman and CEO may, after informing the director in question, seek an opinion from the lead independent director or the chairman of the audit committee before answering.
+Should the chairman of the board of directors or the CEO feel the information request goes beyond the director's remit, or might create a problem of Conflict of Interest, the chairman of the board of directors or the CEO may, after informing the director in question, seek a prior opinion from the vice-chairman and, in the presence of a contract referred to in article II, 2 of appendix 2, the chairman of the audit committee before answering.